Scaling limit of the invasion percolation cluster on a regular tree: Scaling simple sin-trees and their segments

-Since in this case $m=\widetilde m=\gamma/2$, from Proposition~\ref{P:ind_sides}, we see that the rescaled Lukaciewicz paths encoding these two trees converge towards a pair of independent time-changed reflected Brownian motions.
-Corresponding results hold for the right/left height and contour functions of the IIC.
-For example, if $H_G,H_D$ are the left and right height functions of the IIC, then weakly in $\cC(\R_+, \R_+^2)$,
+Since in this case $m=\widetilde m=\gamma/2$, from Proposition~\ref{Pindsides} we see that the rescaled Lukaciewicz paths encoding these two trees converge toward a pair of independent time-changed reflected Brownian motions, and similarly for the right/left height and contour functions of the IIC.